 Who does your board and/or mentors recommend?
 Can they refer you to another company that they’ve worked with that might be able to make recommendations?

-Thought Leaders – Is the agency a leader in their space?
-Do they have prolific team members that are also influencers in their respective fields (here’s one of ours)?
+Thought leaders – Is the agency a leader in their space?
+Do they have prolific team members that are also influencers in their respective fields?
 Often, this is a great indicator of how supportive the agency is of pushing boundaries and remaining on the cutting edge.

 Values – Does the agency have a published list of their values (we do)?
 Do they appear to adhere to those values as you’ve seen them lived out in their work?